Bekaboo/dropbar.nvim/README.md

       and not vim.wo[win].diff
     end
     ```
+- `opts.general.update_interval`: `number`
+  - Wait for a short time before updating the winbar, if another update
+    request is received within this time, the previous request will be
+    cancelled, this improves the performance when the user is holding
+    down a key (e.g. `'j'`) to scroll the window
+  - If you encounter performance issues when scrolling the window, try
+    setting this option to a number slightly larger than
+    `1000 / key_repeat_rate`
+  - Default: `0`
 - `opts.general.update_events.win`: `string[]`
   - List of events that should trigger an update on the dropbar attached to
     a single window